oenayakpinar/PriceScrapper/README.md

 Navigate to the home page at http://localhost:3000.
 Enter a product code into the form to check its list price in TRY, its converted price from Euros (if applicable), and compare prices across various online stores.

+### Built With
+Node.js - The runtime environment
+Express - The web framework used
+Axios - Promise based HTTP client
+Cheerio - Fast, flexible & lean implementation of core jQuery designed specifically for the server